PeterWong327/study-guide-notes/misc.md

 - What is manchester coding?
   - Combining data and clock into one signal, removing the need to synchronize the clocks between 2 computers.
 Different symbols are used to represent ones (transition from 0 to 5 volts) and zeros (transition from 5 to 0 volts).

+-  What is framing?
+  - Framing provides the receiver with the starting points of a series of bits so that the receiver knows where the byte boundaries are.
+  - 2 types:
+    1. HDLC (High Level Data Limit Control)
+    2. Ethernet, inner-frame gap (IFG), no bit data for 96 bit times in the beginning.
+Then sends 56 bits of alternating 1's and 0's (Preamble).
+Gives the receiver opportunity to synchronize its clocks.

+- What is a frame delimiter?
+  - It is a bit pattern (flag) used by HDLC to show where the start of a frame is located at.
+  - For Ethernet, it ends the Preamble with "11" to trigger the beginning of the data that comes after.

+- What is bit stuffing?
+  - 'Bit stuffing' occurs in HDLC when a series of bits are sent that resembles a frame delimiter by chance.
+It is a rule that when there are 5 consecutive 1 bits in the data being sent, an extra 0 is 'stuffed' after the 5 consecutive 1 bits.
+When the receiver detects 5 consecutive 1 bits, it expects a 0 to come after, and ignores it.
+Otherwise, it is either an issue with the data or the sequence would be treated as a flag.